The CAIO Imperative: Why 2026 Is the Year Every Company Needs a Chief AI Officer

 Something shifted this year.
 The experimentation phase is definitively over.

 The companies that spent 2024-2025 running experiments without production results are now scrambling.
-They're realizing that the AI knowledge gap at the leadership level isn't something that closes on its own.
+The AI knowledge gap at the leadership level isn't something that closes on its own.
 You can't learn this on the job while your competitors are shipping.

 The Fractional CAIO Advantage